telerik/document-processing-docs/introduction.md

 Welcome to __Telerik Document Processing__!

 Telerik Document Processing is a bundle of UI-independent, cross-platform libraries enabling you to process the most commonly used flow, fixed and spreadsheet document formats.
-The components allow to create documents, import, modify and export them without external dependencies between the following file formats:
+The components allow to create documents, import, modify and export them without external dependencies.

+In theT Framework implementation, the following file formats are supported:

 * CSV
 * DOCX